Mass surveillance in Russia: Yarovaya law

 In July 2016, President Vladimir Putin signed into law two sets of legislative amendments commonly referred to as the Yarovaya Law after their key author, Irina Yarovaya.
-According to the amendments, Internet and telecom companies are required to store communications and metadata for 6 months to 3 years.
+Under the amendments, internet and telecom companies are required to store communications and metadata for six months to three years.
 They are required to disclose them, as well as "all other information necessary," to authorities on request and without a court order.
-It also requires an email and messaging service providers to have cryptographic backdoors.
-The surveillance regulations have taken effect on 1 July 2018.
+It also requires email and messaging service providers to install cryptographic backdoors.
+The surveillance provisions took effect on 1 July 2018.